Unmystic/TrieDict/README.md

         self.root = TrieNode()
 ```

 Trie file includes all fuctionality methods for default trie operations: search and insertion.
-Core of autocomplete fuction also in  Trie class methods.
+Core of autocomplete fuctionality also in  Trie class methods.

 File `dictread.py` describes simple File open interaction.
 Used only for test purposes.